austenld/austenld.github.io/_posts/2018-8-9-ReducedFieldStrength.md

-In the animation above, the first and second column corresponds to a simulation in the presence of no electric field and applied constant electric field (the direction of the field is from left to right ) respectively.
+In the animation above, the first and second column corresponds to a simulation in the presence of no applied electric field and applied constant electric field (the direction of the field is from left to right ) respectively.
 Similarly, the first row corresponds to where the number density is effectively reduced to zero (mimicking high vacuum